Q1. What is the Data Retrieval Tool (DRT)?

 Q8.
 What will the Federal Pell grant pay for at C of O?

 A8.
-The Pell Grant is disbursed each semester and is only paid toward tuition for current students.
+The Pell Grant is disbursed each semester and is only paid toward cost of education for current students.

 Q9.
 Who can receive a Federal Pell Grant?